Siva (director): Early life and family

 Siva was born to documentary film director M. Jayakumar in Chennai, Tamil Nadu, India.
 He is the grandson of producer and writer A. K. Velan.
-He is a descendant of the Thanjavur Nayaks.
 His brother Bala is an actor in Tamil and Malayalam films.

 Career

 Although he always wanted to become a filmmaker, he pursued photography.
 In 1998, Siva became a gold medalist from M.G.R.
 Government Film and Television Training Institute He went on to work with cinematographer Jayanan Vincent.
 Siva then came to Hyderabad to work for Venkatesh's film Jayam Manade Raa (2000) as an operative cameraman.
-In 2002, he became an independent cinematographer, shortly after his brother Bala, made his acting debut.
-He has shot for about 15 films since then.
+In 2001, he became an independent cinematographer.
+He has shot for about 10 films since then.